tasmota/docs/docs/Sonoff-DIY.md

 As Sonoff DIY is enabled by connecting GPIO16 to GND it may well be possible that other Sonoff devices running eWelink 3.1 or higher will also support it.

+!!! note
->[!ATTENTION] The OTA process Sonoff provides through the Sonoff DIY procedure **does not create a backup** of the Itead firmware on the device.
+    The OTA process Sonoff provides through the Sonoff DIY procedure **does not create a backup** of the Itead firmware on the device.
 If you use this OTA method to flash Tasmota on the Sonoff device, you will not be able to revert to the original factory firmware. :warning:

 # Flash procedure
 ## Using the Itead DIY tool